lngochuy/GoPractice/README.md

 GoPractice1$ go run main.go
 ```

-If you don't have any suitable Go compiler, you could run directly the excutable file
+If you don't have any suitable Go compilers, you could run directly the excutable file
 ```shell
 GoPractice1$ .\gopractice.exe
 ```